WHY0066/java_tutorial_101/README.md

 S3 Exercise
 1. create a json data file into Parquet format
 2. upload the Parquet file to AWS S3
 3. upload the json data from S3 to dynamo  //5.9done 5.10~5.12 I'm going to travel.
-I'll continue my study when I get back home.
+I'll continue my study when I get back home. // 5.14 revise but still have some problems

-Relational Database Exercise
+Relational Database Exercise //5.14 start learn https://www.postgresql.org/docs/current/index.html
 1. create PostgresQL  db
 2. create a table : Student with primary key
 3. insert data from S3 to student table